 Should you plan to make a large purchase this holiday season and don’t have the immediate funds to do so, it may be in your best interest to use a zero percent intro APR card.

-Cards like the Capital One® Quicksilver® Cash Rewards Credit Card offer long introductory APRs on purchases and balance transfers so you can avoid paying interest on a gift for an extended period.
-The Quicksilver gets you a zero percent introductory APR offer on both purchases and balance transfers for 15 months (15.74 percent — 25.74 percent variable APR thereafter), meaning you won’t pay interest on your purchase for well over a year.
+Cards like the Capital One® Quicksilver® Cash Rewards Credit Card offer long introductory APRs on purchases so you can avoid paying interest on a gift for an extended period.
+The Quicksilver gets you a zero percent introductory APR offer on purchases for 15 months (15.49 percent — 25.49 percent variable APR thereafter), meaning you won’t pay interest on your purchase for well over a year.

 When choosing a zero percent APR card, make sure the rewards structure, annual fee and any other perks will be valuable to you once the introductory APR offer has passed.
 Otherwise, you’ll be stuck with a card that does little more than sit in your wallet.